Get Clear Answers About Your Divorce

 Learn more about divorce involving conflict

-If your income fluctuates based on business performance or investment returns, courts routinely base decades of support on your single highest-earning year.
-High net worth divorce involving entitlement arguments and book value exceeding actual liquidity creates settlements you cannot fund without destroying your business.
+When income fluctuates based on business performance or investment returns, courts routinely base decades of support on a single highest-earning year.
+High net worth divorce involving entitlement arguments and book value exceeding actual liquidity creates settlements that cannot be funded without destroying the business.
 We prevent this outcome by normalizing income analysis and documenting actual cash flow versus paper valuations.

 Learn more about divorce involving significant assets